AWS Elemental White Papers

 Live 4K Ultra HD TV: From Demonstration to Service Launch

 With the HEVC codec enabling 4K content delivery at reasonable bitrates and the availability of affordable television sets, pay TV operators and OTT service providers will soon launch new 4K TV services trials.
-This white paper focuses on the use of HEVC for broadcasting and streaming live 4K content, the expected trajectory of adoption by various content providers and how Elemental solutions support live 4K content delivery.
+This white paper focuses on the use of HEVC for broadcasting and streaming live 4K content, the expected trajectory of adoption by various content providers and how AWS Elemental solutions support live 4K content delivery.

 Pay TV Lite: A New Strategy for IPTV Operators